Applications are now being accepted for our 2019 Teen Leadership Program.

 Service: Serve the community

-Teenagers in this program will work with campers and our staff in ways that engage, encourage, and provide the habitat for learning and personal growth.
+Teenagers in this program will volunteer on the farm in ways that engage, encourage, and provide the habitat for learning and personal growth.
 From helping with group activities to playing imaginatively with our campers, our teen leaders are guided by the mentorship of our camp teachers and staff.

 We encourage a life-long love of learning, instill a peaceful, compassionate way of being, as core parts of a young person’s education.
 “Encouraging a yearning for learning while working hand-in-hand on the land” is at the heart of every program on our farm.